We Clear Hydrosalpinx Without Surgery

 The focus of the therapy is to detach the tiny but powerful collagen fibers that comprise adhesions from each other by dissolving the molecular-chemical bond that attaches them.
 In doing so, the adhesions tend to unravel and dissipate, much like pulling out the run in a three-dimensional sweater.

 In published studies, the therapy has shown success and natural pregnancies after clearing adhesions associated with swollen tubes.
 When a hydrosalpinx clears during therapy, the liquid trapped within the tube flows out and the tube appears to return to its normal structure and function.
 The result has been one or more pregnancies for many women.

 No medical techniques have 100% success rate.
-If we are unable to open your tubes, your chances for a successful IVF performed within 15 months after therapy increase by roughly 50%, per published studies.
-View our success rates.
+In published studies, we appear to clear swollen tubes (hydrosalpinx) about 50% of the time.
+Once cleared, the tubes appear to return to their prior state of function and ability to carry a pregnancy.
+If we are unable to open your swollen tube(s), your chances for a successful IVF performed within 15 months after therapy increase by roughly 50%, per published studies.
+Click to view our success rates.

 Each IVF cycle is designed to help sperm and egg meet and then implant in the uterus.
 If the cycle is not successful, it must be repeated.
 Raw data from The U.S. Centers for Disease Control (CDC) show a 24.11% national success rate for Assisted Reproductive Techniques such as IVF in the U.S.A.

 No medication, topical or internal medication or treated/herbal tampon has been shown to be effective for opening blocked fallopian tubes.

 View all Infertility Success Rates by clicking here